motto01/firsttime/plot_cars.md

 **name**
-plot cars
+new plot cars

 **Description**
-A simple script to plot the car dataset of R
+A simple script to plot the car dataset of R again

 **Usage**
 call the function line by line